 The basis of any contract is that it is an agreement for a fair exchange, a bargain.
 Each of the parties gives up something to receive something else.
 Most consumer contracts are consumers trading money for goods or services.
 The three main parts to any contract are: offer, acceptance, and consideration.
-If any of those is missing, the contract is not valid.
-In simplest terms, the offer and acceptance is the agreement.
-The consideration part of the contract may be the actual or representative part of the trade.
-The consideration is more likely to be a concrete action, than the agreement parts of the contract.
-Offer, acceptance, consideration.
-I place an ad to sell my car.
-Someone calls me on the phone and says that's exactly the vehicle he's been looking for and wants to buy it.
-Is that a contract?
-No. There is no consideration – therefore no contract.
-Consideration is often the point in the bargain where money changes hands.
-Besides the three basic parts of a contract, there are other basics that will help anyone better understand any contract.
+If any of those is missing, the contract may not be valid.
+In simplest terms, the offer and acceptance is the agreement between the parties.
+Consideration is usually the payment from one party to the other.